 Liquidity risk refers to the risk that you cannot access your money when you want to.

 You purchased a share.
 Trading volumes for the scrip are low.
 One fine day, you want to sell a share but can’t sell it because there are no buyers or nobody wants to purchase at your price (bid-ask spread is high).

 Bond markets are not as deep in India.
 This can happen with mutual funds too i.e. when fund wants to sell a security, it cannot sell it at the price it wants to or can’t sell it at all.
 A major fund house faced a similar issue while offloading bonds of a housing finance company in September 2018 (and took the stock market down with it).

 Unless it needs the money, it can afford to wait.

-However, when there is huge redemption pressure (say in case of downgrade of an un bond), fund house may limit redemption.
+However, when there is huge redemption pressure (say in case of the credit downgrade of a bond), fund house may limit redemption.
 This is because fund house needs to liquidate holdings to pay you and not all its holding may be liquid.
-And that’s how liquidity risk comes into picture.
+And that’s how liquidity risk comes into the picture.